-Your thesis and the thesis affidavit should be emailed to firstname.lastname@example.org.
+Your thesis and the thesis affidavit should be uploaded to your ABOG portal.

 Pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Secretary of the DHHS issued a Final Privacy Rule (HIPAA Privacy Rule) governing the terms and conditions by which health care providers can make available individually identifiable health information.

 The HIPAA Privacy Rule permits the release of patient information if the information does not permit the patient to be individually identified.
 Therefore, you must exclude from the case lists submitted to ABOG such information as could permit the identification of an individual patient.

 The HIPAA Privacy Rule specifically enumerates the categories of information which must be removed from patient case lists in order for such case lists to be de-identified and thereby become available for submission.

 Section 164.514(b) of the Privacy Rule provides that you may determine that health information is not individually identifiable health information only if the following identifiers are removed:

 - Date of birth, admission date, discharge date, date of death, and all ages over 89 except that such ages and elements may be aggregated into a single category of age 90 or older